joelchrono12/joelchrono12.ml/more.md

 - **[Tildeverse](https://tildeverse.org/)**: If you want to learn about using SSH, join a tilde!
 Free access to a community server, you usually get an email and simple web hosting too.
 - **[562kb.club](https://512kb.club)**: Is your website light enough?
 Join me and others to this club!
 - **[100DaysToOffload](https://100daystooffload.com)**: The challenge that got me started with blogging on a regular basis, I've beaten it once already!
+- **[Wiby.me](https://wiby.me/)**: An old school search engine with websites submitted by humans.
+Full of classic and beautiful websites to explore.